corb555/Task-Score/README.md

 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # 3. Distance Component
 The distance component tracks the distance from the agent to all objects with the following tags.
-It updates a BD Global Variable with the same name with Distance appended:
+It updates a BD Global Variable with the same name (with Distance appended):
 *healthpack, player, ammo, weapon, ambush*
-It will determine if each object is visible by the agent and if visible that object will be marked as "known".
-If an object is not static and has not been seen for 5 seconds, the "known" flag is cleared.
-The component will calculate the distance to all currently  "known" objects (capped at 99 units).
-The actual value stored is how close the item is, which is 100-distance.
+It determines if each object is visible by the agent and if visible that object is marked as "known".
+If an object is not been seen for 5 seconds and is not static, the "known" flag is cleared.
+The component calculates the distance to all currently "known" objects.
 An object tag can have multiple objects, and the value will be for the current closest object with that tag.
-0=close, 99=far, 100=not visible.
+0=close, 99=far, 100=not known.

 ### Explore attribute
 This also provides an *Explore attribute* which indicates that no useful objects have been found.
 It increases if no valuable targets have been found.
 The higher this value, the more useful exploring is.